KovaaK/SensitivityMatcher/README.md

 If the game that you are coming from is not listed, to measure an unknown increment, select "Measure any game" and enter your best guess for the unknown values, then:

 1) Perform rotation(s) to determine if the guess undershoots or overshoots.
-2) Depending on under/overshoot, use the hotkeys listed below to nudge upper/lower bounds.
+2) According to under/overshoot, use the hotkeys listed below to nudge upper/lower bounds.
 3) Repeat the process until the script matches the unknown increment being measured.

 Press `Alt` `-` to nudge bound if it overshoots.